kaiachain/kaia-docs/docs/misc/operation/aws-ami.md

 See [State Batch Pruning](../../../learn/storage/state-pruning/#state-batch-pruning-state-migration) for more details on state migrated chaindata.
 See [Block Synchronization](../../learn/storage/block-sync.md) for more details on block sync modes.

-## AMI generation period

-We generate the latest AMI every day around 6 pm KST.
-Once generated, the AMIs last for 3 days.
-The AMI has the date of creation appended in the name, such as `kaia-mainnet-clean-en-20240926`.

 ## Launch new EC2 instance with AMI in Amazon console